hughgrunt/huesyncmearse/README.md

 4) Build App
     npm run make
 5) Find it in the out-folder of the electron app, then do whatever the arse you like with it

-ATM there is a bug which means before step 4 you need to put the login data into the config.json manually:
-{"ip":"xxx.xxx.x.xx","key":"xxxxxxx"}